Cartan-Thullen theorem and Levi problem in context of generalised convexity: Gelfand transform

 belongs to $\mathcal{F}$. \end{enumerate} \end{lemma} \begin{proof}

 We shall first show that $\Phi$ is homeomorphism onto $\Phi(\Omega)$.
-As $\mathcal{A}$ separates points of $\Omega$ and consits of continuous functions, $\Phi$ is injective and continuous.
+As $\mathcal{A}$ separates points of $\Omega$ and consists of continuous functions, $\Phi$ is injective and continuous.
 Therefore, for any compact $K\subset \Omega$, the restriction of $\Phi$ to $K$ is a homeomorphism onto the corresponding image.
-As $\Omega$ is exhaustible by compactae, cf. Remark \ref{rem:sigma}, there exist compact sets $(K_i)_{i=1}^{\infty}$ such that
+As $\Omega$ is exhaustible by compacta, cf. Remark \ref{rem:sigma}, there exist compact sets $(K_i)_{i=1}^{\infty}$ such that

 Therefore for any open set $U\subset\Omega$ the set

 is open.
 This is to say, $\Phi$ is a homeomorphism.

 Let $a\in\mathcal{A}$.
 Extension in \ref{i:aextend} is given by the formula